-This report provides an analysis of out-of state, fracking-related greenhouse gas emissions that Maryland may take responsibility for and potentially offset.
+This report provides an analysis of methane emissions that occur outside of Maryland from the production and transport of fracked natural gas consumed in Maryland.
 The analysis includes fugitive leakage emissions and well construction emissions.
-The report uses the total methane consumption for year 2016 as a baseline and analyzes various scenarios that represent the amount of natural gas consumed due to fracking activities.
+The report uses the total natural gas consumption in Maryland for year 2017 as a baseline and analyzes four scenarios that represent the amount of natural gas consumed due to fracking activities.
 The first scenario uses the US Energy Information Administration (EIA) statistic that 67% of the natural gas consumed is derived from fracking.
-The other three cases are justified by the fact that before 2006, there was no fracking in Maryland and the surrounding areas.
+The other three cases are based on the fact that before 2006, there was no fracking in Maryland and the surrounding areas.
+All four scenarios estimate the impact of methane emissions on climate change using both the 100-year methane Global Warming Potential (GWP) for methane and the 20-year GWP from the latest Intergovernmental Panel on Climate Change (IPCC) assessment report (AR5).